eshitabhatia/NIFTY50-Implied-Volatility-Surface-Reconstruction/README.md

 Reconstructing missing implied volatility values across a NIFTY50 options surface using a two-stage spline + gradient boosting pipeline.

-**Best public score: MSE = 0.0000380**
+**Best public score: MSE = 0.0000389346**

 ---

 ## The problem

 Options prices are quoted in implied volatility (IV) rather than rupees.
-A full IV surface maps how this number varies across strike prices and time — it is the foundation of every options pricing and risk management system.
+A full IV surface maps how this number varies across strike prices and time,it is the foundation of every options pricing and risk management system.

 The dataset is a 975 × 28 matrix: 975 five-minute bars across 13 trading days (January 7–27, 2026) and 28 NIFTY50 option strikes (14 calls from 25200 to 26500, 14 puts from 23800 to 25100), all expiring January 27, 2026.
 About 19% of entries are missing — concentrated in illiquid deep-OTM strikes and early-session bars — and the task is to fill every gap.
 The evaluation metric is mean squared error on a hidden test set (30% public, 70% private).